NavinShrinivas/competitive_coding/README.md

 >4.Finally started problem solving in website..I am mainly following "Interview prep" module from harckerrank(https://www.hackerrank.com/interview/interview-preparation-kit) .
 This is becuase it has each problem seperated by what's used to solve that particular problem.I also look into codeforces when I want challenging problems.<br>
 >5.To learn the topics before solving problems based on it on hackerrank, I use the Competetive coder's handbook by "Antti Laaksonen"...also online resources are your best friend to go along with the book.<br>
 >6.Going forward I really and looking forward to upping my skills and reaching the ICPC team of my college :).<br>

+in the end I inted to use this as a backend data for one of my planned projects